IsaacCavallaro/course_work/Term 2/Week 2/rails_controllers/rails_controllers_index.md.md

 - If you were making an app that was storing all of the bookings you would:

-	- Send back all of the bookings in the index action inside of the bookings controller
+	- Send back all of the bookings in the index action inside of the bookings controller.